DejvCodes/Todo-List-App/README.md

 Tasks are stored in local storage.

 ## 🚀 Features
-• Add Tasks – Easily add new task using a simple input field and button <br>
+• Add Tasks – Easily add new task using a simple input field and button. <br>
-• Mark as Completed – Click on a task to mark it as completed <br>
+• Mark as Completed – Click on a task to mark it as completed. <br>
-• Delete Tasks – Remove individual task using a delete button <br>
+• Delete Tasks – Remove individual task using a delete button. <br>
-• Clear Completed Tasks – Quickly remove all completed tasks with one click <br>
+• Clear Completed Tasks – Quickly remove all completed tasks with one click. <br>
-• Data storage – All tasks are stored in local storage <br>
+• Data Storage – All tasks are stored in local storage. <br>
-• Task Counter – Displays the number of remaining tasks <br>
+• Task Counter – Displays the number of remaining tasks. <br>

 ## 📱 Screenshots
 <img src="/images/Todo List App 1.jpg" width="350"> <img src="/images/Todo List App 2.jpg" width="350">